clairey-zx81/json-model/BACKLOG.md

 - [x] artifact: add bench docker image base on docker-cli
 - [x] java-backend: update dependency versions
 - [x] static: detect discriminator on object part of or/xor
+- [x] static: accept discriminator with a list of constants
 - [ ] optim: fix infinite recursion in `inline_or`
 - [ ] static: recognize already compile objects and reuse function esp under no no-reporting?
 - [ ] static: detect discriminators on objects sublists